Festival City is hopping this summer! OnMilwaukee's Festival Guide is brought to you by Potawatomi Hotel & Casino. Escape the heat and step inside!

-The Milwaukee summer festival season has finally arrived, and now it's time to start planning out your fun.
-But with seemingly a festival or live music event every weekend once again, it can be overwhelming to try and keep track of all the terrific options headed your way.
+With seemingly a festival or live music event every weekend, however, it can be overwhelming to try and keep track of all the terrific options headed your way.

 Luckily, the OnMilwaukee summer festivals guide is here to help.

-Here's what you'll be doing, where you'll be drinking, who you'll be hearing and how you'll be getting a sweet tan this summer.
-(And stay tuned for updates as more festivals announce their official dates, musical lineups and more.)
+Here's what you'll be doing, where you'll be drinking, who you'll be hearing and how you'll be getting a sweet tan this summer – and stay tuned for updates as more festivals announce their official dates, musical lineups and more.
+(If you're looking for even more live music, check out OnMilwaukee's free summer live music series guide as well!)

 Now get out there and have some Milwaukee summer fun!